uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/index.rst

 a :capterm:`classification` problem, for example, logistic regression.
-Such techniques differ only in few problem-specific aspects, but share the same subset of meta-parameters and have a common computational flow. oneDAL does not distinguish these techniques into different algorithms, instead, from oneDAL perspective, the same algorithm may perform different *computational tasks*.
+Such techniques differ only in few problem-specific aspects, but share the same subset of meta-parameters and have a common computational flow. oneDAL does not distinguish these techniques into different algorithms.
+Instead, from oneDAL perspective, the same algorithm may perform different *computational tasks*.

 From computational perspective, algorithm implementation may rely on different